BaisycCoin/bsycInstall/LINUX-HOT.md

 * Save and Exit

-## Stop the BSYCUM Linux Daemon and restart it
+## Stop the BaisycCoin Linux Daemon and restart it

 * From the terminal session, run the following commands
 ```